 Balancing Ground Planes: It’s Not Smoke and Mirrors

 A sextant uses two mirrors to measure the angle between two objects.
 One mirror has a half-silvered finish that allows light to pass and serves as a viewing piece.
 The second mirror attaches to a movable arm.
 When light from an object reflects from the second mirror, an observer can move the arm to a position where the reflection also reflects off the first mirror and through the eyepiece.

-Sometimes, working with ground paths seems like entering a house of mirrors.
+Sometimes, working with chassis ground paths seems like entering a house of mirrors.
 Incorrect grounding strategies can create ground loops in a multilayer board or can allow digital signals to pass under analog ICs.
 A flawed ground circuit can introduce noise because of its characteristic impedance.
 With voltage changing as current changes, the ground circuit can introduce noise into the system that can travel along the return path to multiple circuits.

-Unfortunately, ground planes sometimes introduce problems because of effective inductance and resistance to ground.
+Unfortunately, high frequency ground planes sometimes introduce problems because of effective inductance and resistance to ground.
 Larger digital currents can briefly exist in the return path during switching.
-In the same way, the ground-return signals seen with high speed circuits cause a similar issue with the ground plane.
+In the same way, the ground-return signals seen with high speed circuits cause a similar issue with the chassis ground plane.
 The trace resistance of the ground plane causes a voltage change of the ground plane or across an analog device.
 Changes in voltage affect the relationship between the signal and ground.

 Signal integrity is vital for maintaining the strength and sturdy-workmanship of your circuit boards.

 The star ground configuration establishes a good alternative because all voltages refer to a single ground point.
 So, yes, the analog and digital grounds have a common ground.
 One method for keeping digital currents away from the analog ground is placing the common ground near its cleanest point at the power supplies.
 Usually, this common point occurs in the power supply so that it does not introduce digital currents into the analog ground.